 We are offering for sale many fine handcrafted gifts, edibles and plants at the Cass County Farmer's Market.
-We are located in the Family Center parking lot by the theater.
 Come early for the best selections.

 Remember we're the market you can drive up to, honk, and we will hand deliver your purchases without you leaving your car.